-If you have ever felt bad about your body, like you’re feeling fat, have too much cellulite, too many wrinkles and too many pounds, pimples, dandruff, a small chest, and ugly toes you are not alone.
+Have you have ever felt bad about your body, like you’re feeling fat, have too much cellulite, or too many wrinkles?
+Or that you have too many pounds, pimples, dandruff, a small chest, and ugly toes?
+Well, you are definitely not alone.
 Everyone in this culture suffers from the body blues at some point in their adolescent and adult lives.
 And the body blues can have a profound impact on your dating and love relationships.
 Part One of this two-part article is for singles who want to overcome feeling fat.
-In Part Two, I’ll share more relationships for those of you in couples as to how to banish the feeling fat.
+In Part Two, I’ll share more relationship tips for those of you in couples as to how to banish the body blues.

 But before we get to the five tips that will help you banish feeling fat, I want you to know that tips on how to build self-esteem like these can be found weekly in my Dating Tips & Relationship Advice Newsletter.

-2. Mirror Exercise: Look in the mirror and pick 3 to 5 things that you like about your physical appearance.
-Wear form-fitting but not revealing clothing so that you can do this exercise even if you are having a flare-up of the body blues.
+Look in the mirror and pick 3 to 5 things that you like about your physical appearance.
+Wear form-fitting but not revealing clothing so that you can do this exercise even if you are having a flare-up of the body blues and feeling fat.
 When practiced regularly, this exercise will shift focus away from your physical insecurities and on to the physical features that you do like.
 Studies have shown that the mirror exercise is especially helpful to do before you go to a social gathering because it will help boost your confidence and help you stop the comparison game, judging yourself against how other people you meet look or dress.
 It is simple, yet very powerful.

 - Has strong feelings about you – he or she should like you through and through for who you are.
 A good partner is not focused on pimples, wrinkles or extra pounds.